Tiny-Earth/DemoSite/site/src/intro.md

 Scientific teaching is needed because inequities plague higher education and affect STEM workforce diversity.

+Opportunity gaps between overrepresented and underrepresented students have been called “one of the most urgent and intractable problems in higher education” (Bensimon, 2005, p.
+99).

-Increasing diversity in STEM requires drawing on a larger talent pool that includes the many historically excluded groups of people.
-Diversity of the future workforce should match the demographics of the world’s citizens, take advantage of underutilized talent in all demographic groups, and make STEM careers readily available to people of all backgrounds.
+Increasing diversity in STEM requires drawing from historically excluded groups of people.
+The future workforce should match the demographics of the world’s citizens, take advantage of underutilized talent in all demographic groups, and make STEM careers readily available to people of all backgrounds.

 Yet inequities in college science education continue to deny opportunities to students who identify as members of underrepresented racial or ethnic minorities, women, LGBTQIA+, or first-generation in college.
 Collectively, we refer to these and other underrepresented groups as historically excluded communities (HECs).

-To achieve an equitable educational enterprise, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.
+To achieve an equitable STEM workforce, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.

 ```@raw html
 <!-- TODO what are the full citation used in the below sentence? -->
 ```

-Opportunity gaps between overrepresented and underrepresented students have been called “one of the most urgent and intractable problems in higher education” (Bensimon, 2005, p.
-99).

 ### What the US Reports Say about STEM Education

-Most US science is taught as lectures that are dominated by facts rather than principles and ways of thinking [stains_anatomy_2018](@cite).
-Substantial evidence shows that lecturing alone is a relatively ineffective way of teaching, and retention from lectures is poor.
-But reports show there are better ways to teach science, to teach scientifically, and that these approaches also serve to make science education more equitable:
+Most US college educators teach science in a lecture format dominated by facts rather than principles [stains_anatomy_2018](@cite), despite substantial evidence that lecturing alone is relatively ineffective and that retention from lectures is poor.
+Historically, the scientific community has called for embracing more effective ways to teach science and to teach scientifically, noting that these approaches also serve to make science education more equitable.

 ```@raw html
 <!-- TODO what are the full citations used in the points below? -->
 ```

-- In *Science for All* (1989), the American Association for the Advancement of Science called for a scientifically literate public and charged higher educators with teaching scientific habits of mind.
+- In *Science for All* (1989), the American Association for the Advancement of Science (AAAS) called for a scientifically literate public and charged higher educators with teaching scientific habits of mind.
 They noted that employers were demanding more efficient and effective employees with problem-solving capabilities, the ability to work in teams, and analytical skills, yet students were unprepared for these demands.
-- In 2003, the National Research Council published *Bio2010*, a report recommending that curriculum better reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier.
+- In 2003, the National Research Council published *Bio2010*, which recommended that science curricula should reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier.
-- *Vision and Change* (2008) connected science goals with faculty development practices and called for more research in STEM higher education.
+- The AAAS *Vision and Change* initiative (2008; 2011) enumerated key biology concepts and science skills, encouraged teaching practices that focused on these concepts and skills, and called for more research in STEM higher education.
 - *Engage to Excel* (2012) purported that improving undergraduate STEM education to address these weaknesses is a national imperative to address STEM workforce shortages.
-- A consensus report from the National Academies on undergraduate STEM education (2018) identified that improving the quality and impact of undergraduate STEM education requires progress on three goals [dibner2018indicators](@cite):
+- A consensus report from the National Academies on undergraduate STEM education (2018) identified goals for improving the quality and impact of undergraduate STEM education [dibner2018indicators](@cite):
     1. Increase students’ competence in STEM concepts and skills by engaging them in evidence-based STEM educational practices and programs.
     2. Strive for equity, diversity, and inclusion of STEM students and instructors by providing equitable opportunities for access and success.
-    3. Ensure adequate numbers of STEM professionals by increasing completion of STEM credentials as needed in the different disciplines.

 ### What the International Reports Say